 Victims of civil war, traumatised and broken, must rely on the kindness of others.
 Victims of domestic violence in our own local community need practical help and compassion too.
-How can we support for them?
+What can we do to support them?

 Response: Jesus came into the world to bear witness to the truth; all who are on the side of truth listen to his voice.